 Suppose a firm reports that the productivity on its project in a given period is θ_j , which may differ from the true state θ_i .
 The intermediary can devote resources, m_j , to verify this claim.
 The probability of detecting fraud is increasing in the amount of resources devoted to this activity.
-In particular, let $P{ij}(m_j/k)$ denote the probability that the firm is caught cheating conditional on the following: (1) the true realization of productivity is θ_i ; (2) the firm makes a report of θ_j ; (3) the intermediary spends m_j in monitoring; (4) the total amount of borrowing is k (which represents the size of the project).
-The function $P{ij}(m_j/k)$ is assumed to be monotonically increasing in m_j/k .
-Additionally, let $P{ij}(m_j/k) = 0$ if the firm truthfully reports that its type is θ_i .
-Any lender to the firm must monitor the whole project to detect cheating, because his claim to profits will depend on the total level of receipts vis à vis the total amount of disbursements paid out to others.
-Borrowing through a single intermediary then avoids a costly duplication of monitoring effort.
+In particular, let $P{ij}(m_j/k)$ denote the probability that the firm is caught cheating conditional on the following: (1) the true realization of productivity is θ_i ; (2) the firm makes a report of θ_j ; (3) the intermediary spends m_j in monitoring; (4) the total

-present data suggesting that the capital goods sector is riskier than the consumption goods one.
+4 Recall that the intermediary knows the firm's type, τ .
+One could think about this as representing the activity, industry or sector that a firm operates within.
+For instance, Castro et al (forthcoming, Figure 3) present data suggesting that the capital goods sector is riskier than the consumption goods one.
 It would be possible to have a screening stage where the intermediary verifies the initial type of a firm.
 The easiest way to do this would be to have them pay a fixed cost to discover τ .
 If the firm's type can't be undercovered perfectly, as in the classic work of Boyd and Prescott (1986), then it may be possible to design the contract to reveal it.